org-metaeffekt/metaeffekt-kontinuum/GETTING_STARTED.md

 To better understand processor execution and requirements, we recommend reviewing the [Tests-Documentation](tests/README.md) before continuing.

+## Prerequisites

+To ensure all reference processes and pipelines in this repository can run, we need to create an external.rc file in the root of this repository.
+A template for this file has been provided here: [external-template.rc](external-template.rc).

+- EXTERNAL_KONTINUUM_DIR="/PATH/TO/KONTINUUM"
+    - Point this to the absolute path of a [metaeffekt-kontinuum](https://github.com/org-metaeffekt/metaeffekt-kontinuum) instance on branch 0.135.x
+- EXTERNAL_VULNERABILITY_MIRROR_DIR="/PATH/TO/MIRROR"
+    - Point this to an instance of a vulnerability mirror.
+If you are not sure what this means, or you don't have a local instance of the mirror, point this to the metaeffekt-kontinuum/.mirror instead.
+- EXTERNAL_VULNERABILITY_MIRROR_URL="https://mirror-url/mirror.tar.gz"
+    - Point this to a valid URL where an instance of the mirror can be downloaded.
+- EXTERNAL_VULNERABILITY_MIRROR_NAME="mirror.tar.gz"
+    - The name of the mirror archive file

 ## Running the Reference Pipeline

 To get started with executing processors, you can either: